-- The Board reviewed the evidence provided by both parties and will limit its comments to the relevant facts pertaining to this case. - The Subject property seems to be a reasonable representation of assessment class and equitable to the surrounding properties.
-Nothing unique or underperforming was brought forward with regards to this particular property, which is also situated in a good location.
-The subject property is in a well established economic zone in the downtown core and this subject's placement in this zone was not challenged by the Complainant.
-The subject property's rental rate was also not challenged. - Both the Complainant and the Respondent used the income approach to value this property and both used the same set of six sales to derive the capitalization rate.
+- [34] The Board reviewed the evidence provided by both parties and will limit its comments to the relevant facts pertaining to this case. - [35] Both the Complainant and the Respondent used the income approach to value this property and both used the same set of six sales to derive the capitalization rate.
 The two parties differed when it came to which typical rental rate should be used to calculate the NOI, to derive the capitalization rate.
 The Complainant stated that the forward looking rental rates should be used for those properties that sold after the July 1, 2012 date.
 The Respondent stated that the closest rental rate to the date of the sale should be used.
-Three of the six sales took place after July of 2012; the other three sale calculations were not in contention.

-[37] The Board reviewed the evidence provided by both parties and in particular, consideration was given to the two capitalization studies provided by the Complainant and compared that to the study used by the Respondent.
+Three of the six sales took place after July of 2012; the other three sale calculations were not in contention. - [36] The Board reviewed the evidence provided by both parties and in particular, consideration was given to the two capitalization studies provided by the Complainant and compared that to the study used by the Respondent.
 The Board finds that nothing in either of the Complainant's two studies support the 5.75% capitalization rate request.
 The Complainant's first study showed a median capitalization rate of 5.13% and a mean of 5.15%.
-The second study produced a median of 5.40% and mean of 5.41%, however the Board didn't accept the method used to calculate this capitalization rate.
+The second study produced a median of 5.40% and mean of 5.41%; however the Board didn't accept the method used to calculate this capitalization rate.
 The three sale properties in the study that occurred after July 2012 had a typical capitalization rate calculated using a sample size that was reduced to only the leases from the sale property.
 This was not consistent with the method used to calculated capitalization rates for the three sales that occurred before July in the analysis.
-The Board is not convinced that these results would show typical capitalization rates.

-[38] Historical information regarding capitalization rates was given little weight by the Board as capitalization rates are a function of market transactions relating to any given assessment year.
+The Board is not convinced that these results would show typical capitalization rates. - [37] Historical information regarding capitalization rates was given little weight by the Board as capitalization rates are a function of market transactions relating to any given assessment year.
 While the Board agrees that it isn't common to see the current hierarchy of capitalization rates for A and B Class buildings, the move in this direction netted resulting values that (expressed on a per sq. ft. basis) did satisfy the Board that a reasonable relationship and market value was maintained.
 Ultimately, this is what is important, more so than the process and components of the process.

-[39] The Board notes that while it is not bound by previous Board Orders, it did consider those that were submitted but its decision is based on the evidence before it.

-[40] The Board finds insufficient evidence to alter the capitalization rate applied to this property.
-The assessment is confirmed.
+[38] The Board notes that while it is not bound by previous Board Orders, it did consider those that were submitted but its decision is based on the evidence before it.
+The Board finds insufficient evidence to alter the capitalization rate applied to this property.